Skip to main content

 What just happened?

 You created your first infrastructure using Octo!
-You ran some pre-built modules imported in module-definitions.ts that creates and sets up a static website in AWS S3.
+You ran some pre-built modules imported in octo.yaml that creates and sets up a static website in AWS S3.

 Octo ran these modules, and saved the state of all models and resources that got created in the .octo directory!
 These represent the state of your infrastructure.
 Do not modify or delete these files.
 If you wish, inspect the file and get familiar with its structure.